-In addition, Dr. Elliott and I have been repeatedly enchanted with Pittsburgh.
-Moving from (most recently) the San Francisco area, I have to say SanFran topography is overhyped.
-Pittsburgh has plenty, and more importantly, snow.
-And Pittsburgh has affordable housing.
-And the Steelers.
-And the friendliest people.
-Let's stop there.
-I think I'm embarrassing the city.
-Rosemary Capo Doctoral student Liz Chapman and new PhD student Tonya Brubaker are working on a collaborative DOE-NETL project with WVU that involves the use of mass spectrometry techniques to identify, quantify and determine the mechanisms of interactions of trace elements in coal utilization byproducts (e.g., fly ash) with natural waters.
+Doctoral student Liz Chapman and new PhD student Tonya Brubaker are working on a collaborative DOE-NETL project with WVU that involves the use of mass spectrometry techniques to identify, quantify and determine the mechanisms of interactions of trace elements in coal utilization byproducts (e.g., flv ash) with natural waters.
 We're also continuing to explore the chemical and mineralogical characteristics of coal mine drainage iron oxides, which was the subject of former PhD student Candace Kairies Beatty (now Assistant Professor of Geoscience at Winona State Univ.).
-Liz Chapman and undergraduates Allie Ackerman and Andrea Glassmire are working on a new project, in collaboration with adjunct faculty member Bob Hedin and Hoover Color, Inc., which recently received funding from the Green Building Alliance.
-The goal is to find ways to optimize the recycling Faculty updates (cont.)
-Capo cont. of iron oxides deposited in passive wetland treatment systems.
-Liz, working with former MS student Ted Weaver (now a Project Geologist with Hedin Environmental), has also been examining evidence that shallow coal mine discharges rather than deep oil and gas brines are responsible for iron contaminated waters seeping from some gas wells in Clarion County.
+Liz Chapman and undergraduates Allie Ackerman and Andrea Glassmire are working on a new project, in collaboration with adjunct faculty member Bob Hedin and treatment systems.
+Liz, working with former MS student Ted Weaver (now a Project Geologist with Hedin Environmental), has also been examining evidence that shallow coal mine discharges rather than deep oil and gas brines are responsible for ironcontaminated waters seeping from some gas wells in Clarion County.
 Liz presented preliminary results at GSA and is extending this work with the help of grad student Graeme Dodworth.
 Recent PhD graduate Sherry Stafford (now a research geologist at ExxonMobil in Houston) was a coauthor on a related paper.
 On a more exotic topic, Sherry also has two revised journal manuscripts related to her dissertation work on Archean fossil soils in Finland and Canada near submission.
 Undergraduate James Gardiner is finishing up work on a geoarcheology project related to horse domestication in the Eurasian steppes begun in collaboration with Mike Rosenmeier and Sandra Olsen from the Carnegie Museum of Natural History; James will enter our graduate program in the fall.
-In teaching related news, Environmental Studies program coordinator Mark Collins and I have begun work on a Heinz Foundations supported project that integrates sustainability issues into undergraduate classes.
-Last spring Brian Stewart and I took our graduate seminar class out on a field trip to the Owens Valley region in California; eighth grader Emma Capo Stewart showed her fouryear-old brother, Owen, the ropes.
-Mark Collins It's been another interesting year for the Environmental Studies Program.
-The ES major boasts 75 majors and roughly 250 graduates; in ten short years, the program has become one of the premier multidisciplinary majors in the University, with half a dozen Morris Udall and Harry Truman Scholarship winners and runners-up.
-This year, 30 ES students worked in wide-ranging internships spanning five states; another 11 students studied abroad in China, Costa Rica, France, Spain, Australia and Peru.
-Four of our students earned Brackenridge Summer Research Scholarships, and 17 students-an unprecedented number-worked in research labs throughout the department.
-Despite the complex nature of the major, our students continue to do well academically.
-Of 12 students graduating in April 2007, eight graduated with honors (three cum laude, three magna cum laude, two summa cum laude); the overall GPA for the entire major was above 3.1.
-This spring, four Environmental Studies students graduated Phi Beta Kappa.
-On a personal note, it has been enormously gratifying to hear from so many alums.
-Although I am not always able to respond immediately to emails and letters, please know such correspondence is very much welcomed.
-Take advantage of the response card in this newsletter and let us know how Finally, the department would grind to a miserable end if it weren't for the hard work of Lorrie Robbins, Mat Romick, Brian Stewart, Deanna Hitchcock and Dolly Chavez.
-I am grateful for both their skills and their patience.
-Emily Elliott you're doing.
+In teaching-related news, Environmental Studies program coordinator Mark Collins and I have begun work on a Heinz Foundations-supported project that integrates sustainability issues into undergraduate classes.
+Last spring Brian Stewart and I took our graduate seminar class out on a field trip to the Owens Valley region in California; eighthgrader Emma Capo Stewart showed her four-year-old brother, Owen, the ropes.